 Without good training, employees are left to their own devices.
 That’s inefficient, doesn’t make employees happy, and often leads to using a tool wrong or downright harming the organization.
 Training will help the success of new technology and the change management process.

 Yes, training benefits the impact of change management and the actual technology adoption itself.
-While change management is great at many things, the more detailed parts of a project change are lost without training.
+While change management excels in many areas, the more detailed aspects of a project’s changes are often lost without proper training.

 The communications part of change management can help people understand why the change is happening.
 However, it cannot help people use and adjust to the new system well.